ibexa/documentation-developer/docs/guide/limitations.md

 ### LocationLimitation

-A Limitation to specify if the User has access to Content with a specific Location, in case of `content/create` the parent Location is evaluated.
+Controls the User's access to Content based on its Location.
+If the Limitation is used with `content/create`, the parent Location is taken into account.

 |                 |                                                                       |
 |-----------------|-----------------------------------------------------------------------|